nachopavon/elgg-docker/README.md

 For more information and related for Elgg, please visit www.elgg.org.
 ![logo](https://elgg.org/images/elgg_small.png)

+# What is RedProfesional ?

+RedProfesional is the system made from elgg framework, with its own themes and plugins to work flawless in our environment.

 # How to use this image

 Before you start you need to have installed: